Moving Aboard With Fido? Here’s How to Get Your Dog Ready for Life at Sea

 Photo: Kymberly Helwig and beautiful Solly

 “Training him went smoothly.
-He’s naturally smart, and the second time I asked him to use the astroturf in the cockpit he did!
-Now, we have his astroturf on the cabin top and I scoop his poop regularly and throw it in the garbage,” said Kym.
+He’s naturally smart, and the second time I asked him to use the astroturf in the cockpit, he did!
+Now, we have his astroturf on the cabin top, and I scoop his poop regularly and throw it in the garbage.”

-Baxter and Molly Gillespie of Sailing Terrapin have been cruising with their boat dog, Kala, two has now traveled close to 9,000 nautical miles by boat and sailed to 19 countries.
-She said potty training onboard really depends on your dog.
+Baxter and Molly Gillespie of Sailing Terrapin have been cruising with their boat dog, Kala, who has traveled nearly 9,000 nautical miles and visited 19 countries by sailboat.

 Molly plays with her boat dog Kala in beautiful turquoise waters.
 She has great dogs on boats tips.